-On the basis of the European Union's Succession Regulation, Belgium will respect the application of non-Belgian law, even if the foreign law infringes Belgian forced heirship rules.
+Based on the EU's Succession Regulation, Belgium will respect the application of non-Belgian law, even if foreign law infringes on Belgian forced heirship rules.

 Formalities

 What formalities are required for an individual to make a valid will in your jurisdiction?